CyberCookie/siegel/src/server/README.md

             Path to a user defined server to extend the one created by siegel.
             Server extender should be a function.
-            Function receives an instance of the server as a first paramenter and dependencies used to create this server as a second.
+            Function receives an instance of the server as a first paramenter and dependencies used to create this server along with internal server API as a second parameter.
         */
         appServerLoc: String,